A small, curated list of where to go souvenir shopping in Lisbon and support the local economy.

 Searching for a bookstore to lose track of time or want to know more about an author?
 Look at the most popular places to see in Lisbon for bibliophiles.

 My personal thoughts on the fragile balance between tourism and the local residents in Lisbon.

 Lisbon is growing in popularity.
 Lonely Planet listed the city in their Best In Travel 2017 list.
 But be mindful and please DON’T do this in Lisbon.

 Read about the 31 best views in Lisbon (free and paid), what’s cool about them, and how to reach by public transportation.
 Includes a handy map with all the viewpoints mentioned here.

-7 must-read books about Lisbon (that aren’t travel guides).
-You’d be surprised how much a book that’s been written without any intention to guide you, can tell you about a destination.
+8 must-read books about Lisbon in English (that aren’t travel guides).
+You’d be surprised how much a non-travel book can tell you about a destination.